 Guard: We're just following orders!

 - In X-Men: First Class, the Nazis that Erik confronts trot out this line as an excuse for their actions.
-Charles later makes the mistake of echoing it while trying to calm Magneto down.
-Definitely an Oh, Crap moment for the audience when he says it.
+Charles later makes the mistake of echoing it while trying to calm Magneto down after the combined Soviet and American fleets fire on the X-Men after seeing their power.
+Definitely an Oh, Crap! moment for the audience when he says it, and he seems to immediately regret his choice of words, since this trope is a major Berserk Button for the mutant Holocaust survivor.

 - Compliance is a dramatization of an actual crime where the staff of a fast food restaurant followed the increasing perverse orders of a voice on a phone claiming to be a police officer, without anyone asking basic questions as to why.